tyleha/beneathdata/content/3 - Latitude Data.md

 ## Choropleth Map

-A choropleth map "provides an easy way to visualize how a measurement varies across a geographic area."[ref]http://en.wikipedia.org/wiki/Choropleth_map[/ref].
-You've seen them a thousand times, and usually whenever population or presedential elections are discussed, like [this example](http://www.101traveldestinations.com/wp-content/uploads/2014/08/choropleth-map-2.jpg).
+A choropleth map "provides an easy way to visualize how a measurement varies across a geographic area."[ref]quoted from [http://en.wikipedia.org/wiki/Choropleth_map](http://en.wikipedia.org/wiki/Choropleth_map)[/ref].
+You've seen them a thousand times, and usually whenever population or presidential elections are discussed, like [this example](http://www.101traveldestinations.com/wp-content/uploads/2014/08/choropleth-map-2.jpg).

 I wanted to produce a choropleth map of my own location history, but instead of breaking it down by country or state, use the neighborhoods of Seattle.

-### Step 1: Prep data and pair down locations
+### Step 1: Prep data and pare down locations

-The first step is to pair down my location history to _only_ contain datapoints within the map's borders.
+The first step is to pare down my location history to _only_ contain datapoints within the map's borders.

 ```python
 # set up a map dataframe